xdevplatform/aws-toolkit-recent-search/README.md

 }'
 ```

-8. Run curl command to fetch Tweets that match your query and populate your database.
+2. In your local command line run this cURL command.
+This will trigger the AWS Lambda function you deployed in Step 2, connect to the Twitter API to fetch Tweets of interest and store these in the database you created in Step 1.

+Please note: the cURL command might take a while to run if you are fetching large amounts of data.
+Anything that takes longer than 15 minutes will automatically timeout.
+If this happens, try reducing the time period between your "start_time" and "end_time".

+If you run into any errors, you may want to check the logs to troubleshoot the cause of the issue.
+You can find these under "Lambda" > "Functions" > "etl-recent-search" > "Monitor" > "logs".
+There you’ll find a more verbose description of the error.
 ## Notes
-This toolkit in intended as an example framework that quickly fetches, parses, and analyzes Twitter data.
+This toolkit in intended as an example framework that quickly fetches, parses, and stores Twitter data.

 The following [data objects](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/introduction) are extracted and persisted: